dswann101164/azure-noob-blog/posts/2025-12-07-azure-reporting-role-microsoft-should-create.md

 ### AZ-305 (Azure Solutions Architect Expert)

 **What it covers well:**
-- Solution design and architecture ✅
+- Solution design and architecture âœ…
-- Cost optimization strategies ✅
+- Cost optimization strategies âœ…
-- Governance and compliance design ✅
+- Governance and compliance design âœ…

 **What it misses:**
-- Actually building the cost reports ❌
+- Actually building the cost reports âŒ
-- Actually writing the compliance queries ❌
+- Actually writing the compliance queries âŒ
-- Operational dashboard implementation ❌
+- Operational dashboard implementation âŒ

 **Gap:** Focuses on design, not implementation of reporting

 ### AZ-500 (Azure Security Engineer Associate)

 **What it covers well:**
-- Security configuration ✅
+- Security configuration âœ…
-- Microsoft Defender setup ✅
+- Microsoft Defender setup âœ…
-- Sentinel deployment ✅
+- Sentinel deployment âœ…

 **What it misses:**
-- Building security compliance dashboards ❌
+- Building security compliance dashboards âŒ
-- KQL for security reporting ❌
+- KQL for security reporting âŒ
-- Executive security scorecards ❌
+- Executive security scorecards âŒ

 **Gap:** Configures security, doesn't report on it

 ### PL-300 (Power BI Data Analyst Associate)

 **What it covers well:**
-- Power BI dashboard design ✅
+- Power BI dashboard design âœ…
-- DAX measures and calculations ✅
+- DAX measures and calculations âœ…
-- Data modeling ✅
+- Data modeling âœ…

 **What it misses:**
-- Azure Resource Graph as a data source ❌
+- Azure Resource Graph as a data source âŒ
-- Azure Cost Management integration ❌
+- Azure Cost Management integration âŒ
-- KQL for Azure Monitor data ❌
+- KQL for Azure Monitor data âŒ
-- Azure-specific use cases ❌
+- Azure-specific use cases âŒ

 **Gap:** Generic Power BI, not Azure-specific

 ### DP-203 (Azure Data Engineer Associate)

 **What it covers well:**
-- Data pipeline design ✅
+- Data pipeline design âœ…
-- Advanced KQL ✅
+- Advanced KQL âœ…
-- Data Lake and Synapse ✅
+- Data Lake and Synapse âœ…

 **What it misses:**
-- Way too advanced for operational queries ❌
+- Way too advanced for operational queries âŒ
-- Focused on data engineering, not operations ❌
+- Focused on data engineering, not operations âŒ

 **Gap:** I don't need to build data pipelines.
 I need to query Azure data.

 ### AI-102 (Azure AI Engineer Associate)

 **What it covers well:**
-- Building AI solutions ✅
+- Building AI solutions âœ…
-- Cognitive Services ✅
+- Cognitive Services âœ…
-- Azure OpenAI deployment ✅
+- Azure OpenAI deployment âœ…

 **What it misses:**
-- Using AI for operational automation ❌
+- Using AI for operational automation âŒ
-- AI in administrative workflows ❌
+- AI in administrative workflows âŒ
-- Copilot for Azure ❌
+- Copilot for Azure âŒ

-**Gap:** Building AI solutions ≠ using AI as an admin
+**Gap:** Building AI solutions â‰  using AI as an admin

 ## The Exact Skills Missing from All Certifications